Puneet-NJ/learning-React/episode-4/code/README.md

 10. To avoid bloating of your app you need do lazy loading

     Use lazy() method which takes a callback function in which we can use our import() method which takes the path of js file to be lazy loaded.

     ex: const File = lazy(() => import("path_of_file/component"));

     This alone wont work because loading this file takes some time hence react ignores it.
-So, we use something known as <Suspense fallback={loading_screen_render}></Suspense> to wrap around component to be lazy loaded.
+So, we use something known as <Suspense fallback={loading_screen_render}></ Suspense> to wrap around component to be lazy loaded.

 Other names for lazy loading: